George W. Woodbey: Politics

 He promoted the causes of socialism across California and was recognized as one of the great socialist orators of the time.
 His ability to bring his message to the common man made him a reputation on the streets.
 On one occasion, Woodbey was denied access to a restaurant due to his race.
 He turned the situation around by putting together a successful boycott of the restaurant and hotel with the help of socialist comrades.

 In 1902 Woodbey moved to San Diego, where he was pastor of Mt.
 Zion Baptist Church.
 He served on the executive board of the Socialist Party of California, and traveled around the state in his work.
 He believed that the socialist message of helping the poor was consistent with his Christian beliefs.

 Because of the inflammatory nature of his message, Woodbey was in and out of jail for several years.
 In 1905, after one particular incident, the police hospitalized the orator.
 He organized a protest and went to the county jail to lodge a formal complaint.
 His complaint was met by being physically thrown from the building.
 Woodbey would then press charges of assault and battery on the officer.
 The case was taken to court and a jury found the defendant not guilty.
 The verdict was not what Woodbey was looking for, but it gave him an unexpected boost with the community.
 The event also allowed him to demonize the police as shills for the capitalist machine.

 On January 8, 1912, the city council of San Diego passed legislation prohibiting street-corner meetings, including religious ones, within a district of 49 blocks in the center of town claiming that these were blocking traffic.
 The Industrial Workers of the World stated that this was an attempt to suppress them.
 Two days before the new rules went into effect the IWW and other socialists, including Woodbey, held a meeting in the center of the restricted area, but were broken up by the police.

 Later life

-According to one biographer, there is no record of Woodbey or his activities after 1915; however, an article by Woodbey was printed in a Chicago publication in 1909.
+According to Philip Foner, there is no record of Woodbey or his activities after 1915; however, an article by Woodbey was printed in a Chicago publication in 1909.
 He was said to have been active in California as late as 1923.

 Woodbey died in Los Angeles, California on August 27, 1937, at the home of his son William, survived by his third wife and three children.

 Reverend George W. Slater, Jr. credited Woodbey for his conversion and understanding of Socialism.
 Slater took the mantle of Socialism from Woodbey and continued to teach and preach his message as a disciple of the Socialist movement.